PelionIoT/wwrelay-utils/debug_scripts/tools/README.md

 - Make sure you edit the check.json file according to the requirements

 ## Setup
- -Start the edge-gw-provisioning-tool on a machine.
+- Start the edge-gw-provisioning-tool on a machine.
 Refer to this link [https://github.com/WigWagCo/edge-gw-provisioning-tool]
 - Get into the edge gateway
 - Go to the path
     `cd /wigwag/wwrelay-utils/debug_scripts/tools`